Privacy Policy

 1. Introduction

-In this privacy policy (the “Policy”), we have set out more detail on those laws and on what personal data we collect about you and how we use that personal data.
+In this Privacy Policy (the "Policy"), we have set out more detail on those laws and on what personal data we collect about you and how we use that personal data.

 Please do read this Policy so you know what we are doing with your personal data.

-The rights of individuals are protected by the “UK GDPR” (being the UK’s implementation of the General Data Protection Regulation (Regulation EU) 2016/679) (the “GDPR”)), and any amendments to it.
+The rights of individuals are protected by the "UK GDPR" ((being the UK's implementation of the General Data Protection Regulation (Regulation EU) 2016/679) (the "GDPR")), and any amendments to it.
 These impose restrictions and controls over the way that Zero Gravity collects and uses personal data.

-For the purpose of this Policy and the applicable data protection legislation, the controller of your personal data is Zero Gravity Tech Ltd (company number: 12091675), a private limited company incorporated in England with its registered office: 6th Floor One London Wall, London, England, EC2Y 5EB (“Zero Gravity”, “we”, “us” or “our”).
+For the purpose of this Policy and the applicable data protection legislation, the controller of your personal data is Zero Gravity Tech Ltd (company number: 12091675), a private limited company incorporated in England with its registered office: 6th Floor One London Wall, London, England, EC2Y 5EB ("Zero Gravity", "we", "us" or "our").
+Where you access our Services through a School Partner or Employer Partner, that organisation is an independent data controller in respect of certain personal data — see the For Schools and For Employer Partners sections below for further detail.

 2. Who we are, our aims and objectives

-We provide these services free to our users because we believe that cost should never be a barrier to our community.
 Our ongoing commitment to our social mission means that we only share your personal data with third parties when required to deliver the Services (as defined below) and when compelled to do so by law.

 3. What is personal data?

-Personal data” is information relating to a living individual where the individual can be identified from the data, or the individual can be identified from that data combined with other information held by us (or likely to come into our possession).
+"Personal data" is information relating to a living individual where the individual can be identified from the data, or the individual can be identified from that data combined with other information held by us (or likely to come into our possession).

 This might include a name, address, telephone number, email address or photograph.
 It could also include identifiers such as an identification number or a pseudonym.
 It does not include anonymised data, where the identity has been permanently removed and cannot be matched back to an individual through other data held so that it is no longer possible to identify an individual.